SnowConvert AI (scai) Command Reference

 # Create a cloud validation workflow with custom config

-scai data validate create-workflow --config my-data-validation-config.json --connection my-snowflake
+scai data validate create-workflow --config my-data-validation-config.yaml --connection my-snowflake

 # Create workflow and wait for completion